 Main Article Content

-Chemical composition, digestibility, methane production, net energy for lactation, total mixed ration
+chemical composition, digestibility, methane production, net energy lactation, total mixed ration

 The aim of the present study was to evaluate some commercial dairy rations in terms of chemical

 composition, methane production, net energy for lactation (NEL) and organic matter digestibility (OMD).

 There are considerable variations among total mixed rations (TMRs) used by farms, especially in terms of

 chemical composition.
 Crude protein (CP) contents of TMRs ranged from 9.83 to 14.32 %.
 Acid detergent

 fiber (ADF) and neutral detergent fiber (NDF) contents of TMRs ranged from 22.79 to 32.32 % and 42.5